-Create a SIP domain for each domain for which Session Manager will need to be aware in order to route calls.
-Expand Elements \rightarrow Routing and select Domains from the left navigation menu, click New (not shown).
+Create a SIP domain for each domain that Session Manager will need to be aware of in order to route calls.
+Expand Elements > Routing and select Domains from the left navigation menu, click New.
 Enter the following values and use default values for remaining fields.